adamaltmejd/cv/cv.md

 # Referee Service

-Journal of Behavioral and Experimental Finance, Scandinavian Journal of Economics
+PLOS One, Journal of Behavioral and Experimental Finance, Scandinavian Journal of Economics

 # Non-academic Qualifications